e-roy/fmp-node-wrapper/packages/tools/README.md

 ## Using Individual Tools

-You can import and use specific tool categories or individual tools:
+You can import and use specific tool categories or individual tools from either provider:

-### Import Specific Categories
+### Import Specific Categories (Vercel AI)

 ```typescript
 import { quoteTools, financialTools, marketTools } from 'fmp-ai-tools/vercel-ai';